harshithakenajek/mercari-ai-shain-skills-meeting-arrangement/README.md

 - Python 3.x (You can build your skill in a different language as long as you pick a language supported on cloud functions)
 - Cloud Functions on GCP

-If you would like to build your skill on a different platform, that's fine as long as your skill provides necessary HTTPs endpoint.
+If you would like to build your skill on a different platform, that's fine as long as your skill provides necessary HTTPs endpoint.<br/>
 In that case, please jump to step 5 after creating your HTTPs endpoint.

 # Steps